-Cars, Trains, and Planes
+Cars, trains, and planes

 If you and your dog are traveling by train or plane, be sure to check in with the airline or rail line to familiarize yourself with their travel policies based on the size of your dog and how your dog will be traveling.

-Medicines and Vet Care
+Medicines and vet care

 Keep your dog inside a ventilated crate or travel carrier as you drive.
 When possible, strap this crate or carrier down with a seat belt or LATCH system within your vehicle.
-If you have a larger breed dog, you can purchase a harness to attach to your LATCH system or your vehicle’s seat belt.
-It is always a good idea to label your crate or harness with your name and address and the dog’s name along with having your dog microchipped and tagged.
+If you have a large breed dog, you can purchase a harness to attach to your LATCH system or your vehicle’s seat belt.
+It is always a good idea to label your crate or harness with your name and address and the dog’s name, along with having your dog microchipped and tagged.

 Be sure to follow basic safety rules while your dog is traveling.
 Dogs should not be allowed to roam freely in your vehicle.
 Do not permit your dog to ride in the bed of your truck.
-Do not let your dog hang his head out the window, and avoid keeping car windows low enough for your dog to jump out.
+Do not let your dog hang their head out the window, and avoid keeping car windows low enough for your dog to jump out.
 Keep a leash on your dog or readily available for stops so your dog doesn’t run from the vehicle and is always in your control.
 Always keep a collar or harness on with name tags.

-Prepare for the Road with Your Dog
+Prepare for the road with your dog

 Taking a dog on long or far away trips might be stressful.
 With some basic preparation, you can rest easy knowing your dog is cared for and ready for the journey.
 Practice common sense while inside a moving vehicle and keep your dog safe from harm.
 Never leave your dog in a closed unattended vehicle.
-Once you are prepared, your dog has all the essentials he needs and you are on your journey, enjoy the time with your dog.
+Once you are prepared, your dog has all the essentials they need and you are on your journey, enjoy the time with your dog.
 If you are vacationing, plan activities around your dog such as hiking or beach swimming.
 If you are moving to a new area, search for local dog parks before you leave so you can socialize your dog once you are in your new home.
 With some tender loving care, your dog will arrive safely, and you can be worry-free.